NextCenturyCorporation/neon-dash/README.md

 ### Load Data

-Please see the Neon Server's Initial Setup Instructions for more information on [loading data](https://github.com/NextCenturyCorporation/neon-server#load-data) into your datastore.
+Please see the NUCLEUS Data Server's Initial Setup Instructions for more information on [loading data](https://github.com/NextCenturyCorporation/neon-server#load-data) into your datastore.

 ### Other Setup

-Copy `sample.proxy.conf.json` to `./proxy.conf.json` and, if your Neon Server will not run on `http://localhost:8090` (the default), change the hostname and/or port (under `target`) with a text editor.
+Copy `sample.proxy.conf.json` to `./proxy.conf.json` and, if your NUCLEUS Data Server isn't running on `http://localhost:8090` (the default), change the hostname and/or port (under `target`) with a text editor.

 ### Dashboard Configuration